ceccoemi/yasa/report/report.md

     }

 Here the fixture class is `SqliteHandlerDbTest`, which stores the database file name.
 A temporary file is created in `SetUp` before the execution of each test and it is destroyed in `TearDown` when each test ends.

+### Google Mock

+[gMock](https://github.com/google/googletest/blob/master/googlemock/README.md) is a library (sometimes we also call it a "framework" to make it sound cool) for creating mock classes and using them.
+It does to C++ what jMock/EasyMock does to Java (well, more or less). gMock is bundled with googletest.

+#### Usage

+First of all we have to define an interface and we took a piece of the `Dictionary` interface from our project as an example:

+    #pragma once

+    #include <string>

+    class Dictionary {
+     public:
+      virtual ~Dictionary() {}
+      virtual int positivesCount(const std::string& word);
+      virtual int negativesCount(const std::string& word);
+      ...
+    };

+(Note that the destructor of `Dictionary` must be virtual, as is the case for all classes you intend to inherit from - otherwise the destructor of the derived class will not be called when you delete an object through a base pointer, and you'll get corrupted program states like memory leaks.)

+Your program will normally use a real implementation of this interface.
+In tests, you can use a mock implementation instead.
+This allows you to easily check what drawing primitives your program is calling, with what arguments, and in which order.
+Tests written this way are much more robust (they won't break because your new machine does anti-aliasing differently), easier to read and maintain, and run much, much faster.

+Using the Dictionary interface, here are the simple steps you need to follow:

+* derive MockDictionary from Dictionary;
+* take a virtual function from Dictionary;
+* in the `public:` section of the child class, write `MOCK_METHOD()`;
+* take the function signature, cut-and-paste it into the macro, and add two commas:
+    - one between the return type and the name,
+    - another between the name and the argument list;
+* if you're mocking a const method, add a 4th parameter containing (const) (the parentheses are required);
+* Repeat until all virtual functions you want to mock are done.

+After the process, you should have something like:

+    #include "gmock/gmock.h"
+    #include "Dictionary.h"
+    #include <string>

+    class MockDictionary : public Dictionary {
+      public:
+        MOCK_METHOD(int, positivesCount, (const std::string& word), (override));
+        MOCK_METHOD(int, negativesCount, (const std::string& word), (override));
+        ...
+    };

+Once you have a mock class, using it is easy.
+The typical work flow is:
+1. import the gMock names from the testing namespace such that you can use them unqualified;
+2. create some mock objects;
+3. specify your expectations on them;
+4. exercise some code that uses the mocks;
+5. when a mock is destructed, gMock will automatically check whether all expectations on it have been satisfied.

+Here's an example:

+    #include "path/to/MockDictionary.h"
+    #include "Classifier.h"
+    #include "gmock/gmock.h"
+    #include "gtest/gtest.h"
+    #include <vector>
+    #include <string>

+    using ::testing::_;  // #1

+    TEST(Classifier, ClassifiyWithNoWords) {
+      MockDictionary dictionary;  // #2
+      EXPECT_CALL(dictionary, positivesCount(_)).Times(0);  // #3
+      EXPECT_CALL(dictionary, negativesCount(_)).Times(0);  // #3

+      Classifier classifier(&dictionary);  // #4
+      std::vector<std::string> words{};
+      classifier.classify(words);  // #5
+    }

+The key to using a mock object successfully is to set the right expectations on it.
+If you set the expectations too strict, your test will fail as the result of unrelated changes.
+If you set them too loose, bugs can slip through.
+You want to do it just right such that your test can catch exactly the kind of bugs you intend it to catch. gMock provides the necessary means for you to do it "just right".

+***